FREQUENTLY ASKED QUESTIONS

 What is an equine behaviourist?

-An equine behaviourist is a professional who has studied equine behaviour, psychology, learning, ethology, welfare, psychopharmacology and neurobiology.
+An equine behaviourist is a professional who has studied equine behaviour, psychology, learning theory, ethology, welfare, psychopharmacology and neurobiology.
 I apply this knowledge along with practical experience to help horse owners solve horse behaviour problems.

 How long will it take to fix my horse's problem?